SafeRoboticsLab/ECE346/README.md

 chmod +x ros_conda_install_unix.sh
 ./ros_conda_install_unix.sh
 ```
 This process should take ~5 minutes.
-If you already have conda (anaconda/miniconda/miniforge, etc) installed, it will install [**miniforge**](https://github.com/conda-forge/miniforge) in parallel with your current conda, and then create a new python3.11 environment with ROS2 Humble installed.
+If you already have conda (anaconda/miniconda/miniforge, etc) installed, it will install [**miniforge**](https://github.com/conda-forge/miniforge) in parallel with your current conda, and then create a new python3.11 environment with ROS Noetic installed.

 If you do not have conda installed, the script will first install [**miniforge**](https://github.com/conda-forge/miniforge), and then create a new ROS Noetic environment.